HCLOpenBMC/documents/design/software-update-for-multiple-devices.md

-New D-bus property "AutoDelete" can be added under "xyz.openbmc_project.Object.Delete" interface for removing the images from disk once the image update is completed. if "AutoDelete" is disabled the image will not be removed from the disk.
+New D-bus property "AutoDelete" can be added under "xyz.openbmc_project.Object.Delete" interface for removing the images from disk once the image update is completed.
+If "AutoDelete" is disabled the image will not be removed from the disk.
 User has to remove the image manually.